Consultant Speech and Language Therapist

 Medico-Legal Expert Witness

-Caroline is a Consultant Speech and Language Therapist with 23 years’ experience of working with children from birth to 11 years of age.
+Caroline is a Consultant Speech and Language Therapist with 24 years’ experience of working with children from birth to 11 years of age.
+Person-centred care is at the heart of Caroline's practice.

 Caroline works with children in their homes, early years centres, private nurseries, state maintained and independent schools.